Content on this page requires a newer version of Adobe Flash Player.

 The third floor offers a collection of documents concerning the iconography and fortune of Dante over the centuries, which are represented through excellent reproductions of works of art painted by important artists, ranging from the 14th century to the present-day.
 Reproductions include works by artists like Giotto, Beato Angelico, Andrea del Castagno, Ghirlandaio, Luca Signorelli, Raphael and Michelangelo.

-and the medieval tower called "del Castagna"
+next to the medieval tower

 Ancient books of the Divina Commedia

-Costumes of the Dante's time
+Costumes of Dante's time

-How Dante image the Purgatory
+How Dante imagined the paradise

-How Dante image the Paradise
+How Dante imagined the purgatory